neve-lang/nevec-py-archive/README.md

 # nevec-py-archive
-This repository will soon be deleted; I will only use it as as reference as I rebuild the
+This repository will soon be deleted; I will only use it as as reference as I rebuild the Neve compiler in Kotlin.